Harmony with TypeScript

 Modules

-ECMAScript 6 proposal implies that module is a unit of source contained within a module declaration or within an externally-loaded file.
-We are used to local modules made using self-called anonymous function.
-In TypeScript we specify which module members are accessible from outside by export keyword.
+The ECMAScript 6 proposal defines a module as a unit of source contained in a module declaration or an externally-loaded file.
+We’re used to local modules via self-invoking anonymous functions.
+In TypeScript, the export keyword controls what’s accessible from outside.

 module graphic